Afulton11/Learn-ASP.NET-Core/README.md

 # Learn-ASP.NET-Core
-A Repository I created while learning ASP.Net Core
+A Repository I created while learning ASP.Net Core.
+As of right now the `master` branch is not using Entity Framework Core.
+In the future, I may create a separate branch that has the same functionality as the current `master` branch, but uses EF Core.

 Database queries and commands
 ===